-DJ Spooky will take to the stage at the Philharmonic Hall’s Music Room with a live string quartet to remix a number of Beatles’ classics including Lucy in the Sky With Diamonds, A Day in the Life, Penny Lane, Strawberry Fields and, of course, Getting Better itself.
+DJ Spooky will take to the stage at the Philharmonic Hall’s Music Room with the Liverpool String Quartet to remix a number of Beatles’ classics including Lucy in the Sky With Diamonds, A Day in the Life, Penny Lane, Strawberry Fields and, of course, Getting Better itself.

 Hosted by Radio 6 DJ Stuart Maconie and joined by a group of emerging Liverpool creatives who will tackle the same theme through music, visual art and film.

-Main guest vocalist will be Bridget Barkan (USA) and artists will include music producer LUCA, singer-songwriters Astles and LUИA, spoken word artist SPXKEN, and visual artist Tott
+Main guest vocalist will be Bridget Barkan (USA) and artists will include music producer LUCA, singer-songwriters Astles and LUИA, local Hip Hop, Dub, Garage and Grime artist Nicky Talent, spoken word artist SPXKEN, and visual artist Totti.

 In addition, DJ Spooky, in collaboration with multimedia artists The Holladay Brothers, has created a dynamic digital installation at FACT featuring a multi-screen video and sound piece.